charlie-gallagher/os-contiguous-malloc/README.md

 - **process_time_bounds** The amount of time a process will take is decided in advance.
 This parameter tweaks the bounds within which a process will be assigned a time.
 Measured in ticks.
 - **process_memory_bounds** Each process requests a strict memory requirement.
 This parameter tweaks the bounds within which a process will be assigned a memory requirement.
 Measured in 10K blocks.
 - **sleep_rate** The number of seconds to sleep between ticks.
+- **strategy** The memory allocation strategy to use.
+See section on strategies.

 Some defaults are: